Kev-Soft/blog/README.md

 # SmallBlog

 SmallBlog is a minimal blog software written in PHP & MySQL. </br>
-Goal is to improve my own skills @ OOP
+Goal is to improve my own skills @ OOP</br>
 So, every critics even if its good or bad are desired.

 ## Installation

-Upload the whole package to your webspace.
+Upload the whole package to your webspace.</br>
-Rename db.inc.php to db.php.
+Rename db.inc.php to db.php.</br>
 Edit db.php to your valid database settings
 ```bash
 $host = "localhost";